Alexander G. Cattell

-Alexander Gilmore Cattell (February 12, 1816April 8, 1894) was a United States senator from New Jersey.
+Alexander Gilmore Cattell (February 12, 1816 – April 8, 1894) was a United States senator from New Jersey.

 Biography

 Early life

-Born in Salem, New Jersey, Cattell received an academic education, and engaged in mercantile pursuits in Salem until 1846.
+Cattell was born in Salem, New Jersey.
+He received an academic education, and engaged in mercantile pursuits in Salem until 1846.

 Early career

-Cattell was elected to the New Jersey General Assembly in 1840, and served as clerk from 1842-1844.
+Cattell was elected to the New Jersey General Assembly in 1840, and served as clerk from 1842 to 1844.
 He was a member of the State constitutional convention in 1844 and moved to Philadelphia in 1846, where he engaged in business and banking.
 He was a member of the Philadelphia Common Council from 1848 to 1854, organized the Corn Exchange Bank, and was its president from 1858 to 1871.

 Congress

 In 1863, Cattell moved to Merchantville, New Jersey in 1863 and was elected as a Republican to the U.S. Senate to succeed John P. Stockton, whose seat was declared vacant, and served from September 19, 1866, to March 3, 1871.
 He was not a candidate for reelection.
 While in the Senate, he was chairman of the Joint Committee on the Library for the Forty-first Congress.